This tutorial provides instructions for installing the latest Ubuntu LTS (Long Term Support) version using VirtualBox.

 If your VM is unresponsive, you can force it to reset by right-clicking the entry for the VM in left pane of the VirtualBox window and selecting Restart.

-If you are running an Ubuntu 20.04 VM, click the power icon in the upper righthand corner of your screen and select Power Off / Log Out → Power Off....
+If you are running an Ubuntu LTS VM, click the power icon in the upper righthand corner of your screen, click the power icon that appears, and select Power Off → Power Off.

 For an introduction to the Linux command line, see this tutorial.